Forecast: Sunny skies, highs in the low 80s first few days of the week

 Friday night: Mostly clear, with a low around 62.

-Saturday: A chance of showers and thunderstorms.
-Mostly sunny, with a high near 77.
+Saturday: A slight chance of showers, then a chance of showers and thunderstorms after 1 p.m.
+Mostly sunny, with a high near 81.

 Be the first to know